Prosocial behaviour: what is it?

 - Talk about the thoughts and feelings of characters in stories or TV shows.
 For example, ‘Standing up to the bullies looks scary.
 Why do you think she’s doing that?’

 Pre-teens and teenagers developing prosocial behaviour

 Pre-teens and teenagers are getting better at considering how their behaviour affects others.
 They might show prosocial behaviour by cooperating in a group for a school project or organising a social gathering.

 Here are ideas for encouraging prosocial behaviour as your child gets older:

 - Help your child think about how their choices affect the planet as well as other people.
 For example, ‘I’m not just worried about the water bills.
-Having really long showers is a waste of water.
-Water is precious’.
+Having long showers is a waste of water.
+Water is precious for the environment’.

 - Encourage your child to form positive friendships by praising your child when you see them being fair, trusting and supportive.
 For example, ‘Jasper must have loved seeing you and the gang cheering for him yesterday.
 That’s a good way to be a supportive friend’.

 - Talk about things people do that make a difference to others and why you admire this.
 For example, ‘I think your friend Amalie was brave shaving her head to support kids with cancer.
 It was great you donated money to support her cause’.